 The analysis of PJM Capacity Markets begins with market structure, which provides the framework for the actual behavior or conduct of market participants.
 The analysis examines participant behavior within that market structure.
 In a competitive market structure, market participants are constrained to behave competitively.
-In a market with endemic structural market power, effective market power mitigation rules are required in order to constrain market participants to behave competitively.
 The analysis examines market performance, measured by price and the relationship between price and marginal cost, that results from the interaction of market structure and participant behavior.

 The capacity market is, by design, always tight in the sense that total supply is generally only slightly larger than demand.
 The PJM Capacity Market is a locational market and local markets can and do have different supply demand balances than the aggregate market.
 While the market may be long at times, that is not the equilibrium state.
 Capacity in excess of demand is not sold and, if it does not earn or does not expect to earn adequate revenues in future capacity markets, or in other markets, or does not have value as a hedge, may be expected to retire, provided the market sets appropriate price signals to reflect the availability of excess supply.
 The demand for capacity includes expected peak load plus a reserve margin, and points on the demand curve, called the Variable Resource Requirement (VRR) curve, exceed peak load plus the reserve margin.
 The shape of the VRR curve results in the purchase of excess capacity and higher payments by customers.
-The impact of the VRR curve shape used in the 2023/2024 BRA compared to a vertical demand curve was a significant increase in customer payments for load as a result of buying more capacity than needed for reliability and paying a price above the competitive level as a result.
+The impact of the VRR curve shape used in the 2022/2023 BRA compared to a vertical demand curve was significant.
 The defined reliability goal is to have total supply greater than or equal to the defined demand for capacity.
 The level of purchased demand under RPM has generally exceeded expected peak load plus the target reserve margin, resulting in reserve margins that exceed the target.
 Demand for capacity is almost entirely inelastic because the market rules require loads to purchase their share of the system capacity requirement.
-The VRR demand curve is everywhere inelastic.
+The small level of elasticity incorporated in the RPM demand curve is not adequate to modify this conclusion.
 The result is that any supplier that owns more capacity than the typically small difference between total supply and the defined demand is individually pivotal and therefore has structural market power.
 Any supplier that, jointly with two other suppliers, owns more capacity than the difference between supply and demand either in aggregate or for a local market is jointly pivotal and therefore has structural market power.

 For the 2023/2024 RPM Base Residual Auction, the level of committed demand resources (8,203.3 MW UCAP) exceeds the entire level of excess capacity (7,835.3 MW).
 This is consistent with PJM effectively not relying on demand response for reliability in actual operations.
 The excess is a result of the flawed rules permitting the participation of inferior demand side resources in the capacity market.
 Maintaining the persistent excess has meant that PJM markets have never experienced the results of reliance on demand side resources as part of the required reserve margin, rather than as excess above the required reserve margin.
-PJM markets have never experienced the implications of the definition of demand side resources as a purely emergency capacity resource that triggers a PAI whenever called and can set prices at shortage levels simply by being called.
+PJM markets have never experienced the implications of the definition of demand side resources as a purely emergency capacity resource that triggers a PAI whenever called.